The Jesse Lee Home

 Contact the City Clerk's Office to inquire about applying for this commission.

 The Historic Preservation Commission is required to meet at least twice each year.
-Currently, the Commission meets on the third Wednesday of January, February, March, May, September and November with additional meetings and work sessions scheduled as needed.
+Currently, the Commission meets on the second Thursday all year with additional meetings and work sessions scheduled as needed.

 The commission has the following duties: